dazal-32/E-commerce/README.md

 is on and you have created your databases according to the create_database.txt file.You have to change the connection files in both the root and the Admin folder.

+I have used mpdf library for managing invoices.

 ** Please do not copy the whole site for any commercial use its not for that yet ,only use this for educational purpose and nothing else.
 And do not remove the copyright section it should be there as it is.
    -- Ayondip Jana(dazal-32)